 What causes a vaginal yeast infection?

 Most yeast infections are caused by a type of yeast called Candida albicans.

 When something happens to change the balance of these organisms, yeast can grow too much and cause symptoms.
 Taking antibiotics sometimes causes this imbalance.
-The high estrogen levels caused by pregnancy or hormone replacement therapy can also cause it.
+The high estrogen levels caused by pregnancy or hormone therapy can also cause it.
 So can certain health problems, like diabetes or HIV infection.